A class of functional identities associated to curves over finite fields

-In the following sections we need several times a topology on the $L$-points of other projective $\F_q$-schemes (such as the powers $\{X^d\}_{d\geq1}$ and the Jacobian variety $\A$ of $X$).
-To ensure their good interaction we prove that the topology that we define is functorial in Proposition \ref{Frobenius functor}.
+In the following sections we need a topology on the $L$-points of other projective $\F_q$-schemes (such as the powers $\{X^d\}_{d\geq1}$ and the Jacobian variety $\A$ of $X$).
+To ensure their good interaction we prove that the compact topology that we define is functorial in Proposition \ref{Frobenius functor}.